Birmingham Accident Hospital: Burns unit and Medical Research Council ('MRC') Unit

 Colebrook established the practice of placing the patients in a near sterile environment.

 His political campaigning against unguarded fires and inflammable children's nightwear led to the Heating Appliances and Fireguards Act 1952.

 In 1949, Edward Lowbury succeeded Colebrook as Head of Bacteriology.
 In the 1960s and 1970s, as one of the foremost researchers in hospital infection particularly in the prevention of burns infection, the problems of antibiotic resistance and skin disinfection, he lectured around the world.
 Clinical trials confirmed Colebrooke's work showing that specialist positively pressurised dressing rooms reduced infections.
 With John Babb he proved that a specialised filter system could remove bacteria from an airstream and retain them either reducing infection risk or allowing an already infected patient to be treated in an open ward.
-He documented treatment of infections with Pseudomonas aeruginosa, noting that the development of carbenicillin resistance used a single mechanism, which conferred protection against a range of antibiotics.
+He documented the treatment of infections with Pseudomonas aeruginosa, noting that the development of carbenicillin resistance used a single mechanism, which conferred protection against a range of antibiotics.
 He further showed that overuse of a new antibiotic led to increased staphylococcus resistance, and that a subsequent reduction in use reversed the effect.
 His work with Rod Jones contributed to the development of a pseudomonas vaccine.
-With Harold Lilly he developed tests for effectiveness of hand washes before alcohol became the norm in 1974.
+With Harold Lilly he developed tests for the effectiveness of hand washes before alcohol became the norm in 1974.
 These tests were still the basis for European standards when he died in 2007.
 He worked on topical antibacterial compounds with surgeons Douglas Jackson and Jack Cason eventually leading to topical silver, which was still in use at his death.